-When does Critical Illness Cover pay out and what can I use it for?
+When does Critical Illness Cover payout and what can I use it for?

 The majority of providers will look to pay out as soon as possible once you have been diagnosed with a qualifying critical illness.
-You can use the funds to assist you with meeting your financial obligations and use the funds how you see fit.
-You may use it to pay off all or part of your mortgage or to assist with medical treatment, travel costs, making changes to your home or new car!
+You can use the funds to assist you with meeting your financial obligations and use the funds as how you see fit.
+You may use it to pay off all or part of your mortgage or to assist with medical treatment, travel costs, making changes to your home or a new car!

 Why is Critical Illness Cover important for the Self-employed?

 Critical Illness Cover is one of the most important insurance policies for the self-employed to consider.
 When you become self-employed you no longer have access to any insurance cover provided by an employer.
-If, therefore, you become ill or have an accident and are unable to work then your income is likely to cease or be severely reduced.
+If therefore, you become ill or have an accident and are unable to work then your income is likely to cease or be severely reduced.
 A Critical Illness Policy can provide financial reassurance to see you through a difficult time and support you and your family at a time when your ability to work and earn an income is impacted.

-These plans typically have no cash in value at any time and cover will cease at the end of term.
+These plans typically have no cash in value at any time and cover will cease at the end of the term.
 If premiums stop, then cover will lapse.